 - Results of research done on specific families

 The Museum's genealogist will do Island research for a donation of $35 per hour ($50 per hour for off-site research) plus copies and mailing costs.
 Museum members receive the first hour of research free.
-If you cannot visit our library, please email Catherine Mayhew.
+Please email Catherine Mayhew for more information.